-A relative newcomer to the luxury resort scene in Napa, Las Alcobas in St Helena is the new go-to, blow-out location for those seeking vineyard views.
+Alila Napa Valley, located in St Helena, is a perfect locale for those seeking vineyard views.
 Situated in an old Georgian house, it feels more like a private estate than a hotel – an estate with a rather famous neighbour.
-The historic Beringer Vineyards sit adjacent to Las Alcobas, and a good number of the 68 rooms and suites look out onto those very special vines.
-You can dine sitting on your own private terrace overlooking the vines, and the hotel’s outdoor pool and fire pit are just moments away.
+The historic Beringer Vineyards sit adjacent to Alila, and a good number of the 68 rooms and suites look out onto those very special vines.
+You can dine sitting on your own private terrace overlooking the vines, and the hotel’s outdoor pool and fire pit are just a few steps away.
 If it’s a splurge-worthy occasion, ask for a corner suite with one of the huge wraparound terraces looking straight onto the vineyards.

-While you’re there, make sure you take the time to try the modern Californian cuisine at the hotel’s Acacia House, headed up by top chef Chris Cosentino.
+While you’re there, make sure you take the time to try the modern Californian cuisine at the hotel’s Acacia House restaurant.
 If it’s warm enough, book a table outside on the veranda, where wine lovers will want time to peruse the extensive wine list.
-The cocktails are worth trying too.
+And the cocktails are not to be missed.

-With panoramic views from many of the 81 rooms and suites of vineyards as well as botanical gardens and tall redwood trees, the Harvest Inn is surrounded by nature.
-Seek out one of its enormous Vineyard View Collection Suites, with private terraces looking onto the vines, or splurge on a Vineyard View Collection Spa room, with unobstructed vineyard views from your private, outdoor hot tub.
+With panoramic views of vineyards, as well as botanical gardens and tall redwood trees from many of the 81 rooms and suites, the Harvest Inn is surrounded by nature.
+Seek out one of its enormous Vineyard View Collection Suites, with private terraces looking onto the vines, or splurge on a Vineyard View Collection Spa room, with unobstructed vineyard views from your private outdoor hot tub.

 Source : https://www.decanter.com/wine-travel/where-to-stay-napa-for-every-budget-430144/